gravicle/gravicle.github.io/_posts/2015-01-05-getting-started-with-a-jekyll-blog.markdown

 **Intuitive**: In context of writing, intuitive to me means a setup where the act of sharing (posting) is not very different from the act of writing itself.

 Wordpress, Tumblr and Medium fail at one or the other of these metrics.
 So, what is an ideal solution?
-A setup where there is no requirement for specialized or proprietary tools and where writing (which I do in Markdown files stored on Dropbox) itself is publishing.
+A setup where there is no requirement for specialized or proprietary tools every time I need to write something and where writing (which I do in Markdown files stored on Dropbox) itself is publishing.
 The setup I am describing here, using Jekyll, fits in well!

 ### Tools used